Keeping an active lifestyle can reduce the risk of developing an eye disease that is a leading cause of blindness in the elderly.

 Diabetes, which is a chronic illness, also increases the risk of heart disease, stroke, blindness, kidney damage and nerve disorders that can lead to foot ulceration and amputations.

-The World Health Organization expects the number of people suffering from to rise to 300 million by 2025.
+The World Health Organization expects the number of people suffering from diabetes to rise to 300 million by 2025.

 Exercise Prevent Colds